statpascal/emul99/readme.md

     brew install fpc sdl2 gtk+3

-  The path to the installation directory (BREW_BASE) needs to be set to the base directory of Homebrew.
+  The path to the installation directory (BREW_BASE) needs to be set to the base directory of Homebrew in the build script "compile-fpc.sh".

-Development is mainly done under openSUSE Tumbleweed on x64.

 Executing the build script "compile-fpc.sh" generates the binaries "emul99" (the simulator) and "ucsddskman" (a disk image manager for UCSD text files)